newism/dev-diary.newism.com.au/posts/creating-craft-cms-slideouts.md

 ## Wrapping Up

-Craft CMS Slideout panels provide another tool in your module UI toolbelt.
+CraftCMS Slideout panels provide another tool in your module UI toolbelt.

 I've shown you how to implement a `Craft.CpScreenSlideout` but there's also [`Craft.Slideout`](https://github.com/craftcms/cms/blob/develop/src/web/assets/cp/src/js/Slideout.js) (the base class)